AlisonZa/ci-cd-machine-learning/README.md

 2. Navigate to Security, then click on App Passwords.
 3. Select Mail and Other (Custom name), then generate the password.
 4. This will give you a 16-character password that you can use in your Python script instead of your Google account password.
-5. Store this information in your .env
+5. Store this information in your `.env` file

 ### DVC - Data versioning Setup

+Run the following lines of code:

 ```bash
 # Initialize DVC in Your Project